-- 8. In the navigation pane, expand the Configuration > Edit folders.
+- 8. In the navigation pane, expand Configuration > Edit.

 - 9. Click Chassis.

 - 10. Click the System tab.

 - 11. In ActionGroup1, select loadLicense.

 - 12. In LicenseFileName box, type the name of the license file.

 13. Click Apply.

 If the loading fails, the switch cannot unlock the licensed features and reverts to base functionality.